 Update: This offer is no longer available, but check the Hot Deals for the latest offers!

-I’ve been digging into the Starwood hotel program because of the once-a-year 30,000 point bonus on the Starwood 30,000 point personal and 30,000 point business card.
-This offer ends on September 3, 2013.
+I’ve been digging into the Starwood hotel program because of the once-a-year 30,000 point bonus on the Starwood personal and business card.
+This offer ends on June 30, 2014.

 HOW TO EARN & USE STARWOOD POINTS:

 - Part 1: Earning, Transferring, and Preventing Your Points From Expiring